Yoga for Piriformis Syndrome

 What is Piriformis Syndrome and How Does It Differ from Sciatica?

 Imagine a small muscle deep in your glute called the piriformis—it connects your spine to your thigh bone and helps you rotate your leg outward, like when you step to the side.
 When this muscle gets tight or swollen, it can press on the sciatic nerve, which runs close by or even through it, causing pain, tingling, or numbness down your leg.
-For more on sciatica, check out this yoga for sciatica relief, which addresses similar conditions.
+For more on sciatica, check out this Mayo Clinic resource on sciatica.
+Unlike sciatica, which often starts with spine issues like a herniated disc, piriformis syndrome is all about that one little muscle acting up.
+That’s why targeted piriformis yoga poses can really help ease the discomfort.

 “Piriformis syndrome is a sneaky culprit behind sciatic pain.
 It’s often mistaken for a back issue, but the solution lies in soothing that muscle.”